illinois-cs498gd/illinois-cs498gd.github.io/_assignments/mp2.md

 The basic player controller along with a large number of assets you may want to use are found here:
 [Assets Link](https://www.unrealengine.com/marketplace/en-US/product/unreal-learning-kit-games) It will say it only is updated for 4.26, just open it with 4.27 and it will work fine.

-The character controller you will be using is under BP_HourOfCode_Character.
+The character controller you will be using is under `BP_HourOfCode_Character`.

 ## Part 1: Update Your Character
 The first thing you need to do is update your character.
 You need to do this in two ways.